zhoush210/unitree_IL_lerobot/README.md

 # 4. 🤖 Real-World Testing

-To test your trained model on a real robot, you can use the eval_g1.py script located in the eval_robot/eval_g1 folder.
+- To test your trained model on a real robot, you can use the eval_g1.py script located in the eval_robot/eval_g1 folder.
 Here’s how to run it:
 [To open the image_server, follow these steps](https://github.com/unitreerobotics/avp_teleoperate?tab=readme-ov-file#31-%EF%B8%8F-image-server)

+- add `"type": "act",` to the first line of `pretrained_model/config.json`
+- Control the robot to enter debug mode. `L2+R2`

 ```bash
 # --policy.path Path to the trained model checkpoint